4lejandrito/creepyface/README.md

 })
 ```

-and consume it from the data-attribute API using the `data-points` attribute:
+and consume it using the `data-points` attribute:

 ```html
 <img